snaco/image-generateion/README.md

     You can provide `--diffuser-flight` This will override andy `--diffuser` argument and perform the requested generation with each diffuser.

-    You can provide `--upscale` to run the output image through a 4x upscale before it is saved.
+    You can provide `--upscale <number>` to run the output image through a 4x upscale before it is saved.
+The number provided is the number of passes to make.
+I.E: 1 = 2x, 2 = 4x, 3 = 8x.
+This will run out of memory fast, so sticking to 3 or lower is recommended.

     You can provide `--wide` to generate a 16:9 image (height=504 width=896), manual `--width` and/or `--height` arguments will ignore the `--wide` flag.